February 18, 2025

 Integrating with Kubernetes

-To integrate Gatekeeper with your Kubernetes deployment, you can use Kubernetes services and ingress resources.
+To integrate Gatekeeper with Kubernetes, use ingress annotations:

 apiVersion: networking.k8s.io/v1